ltpitt/python-jupyter-face-generation/README.md

 ```

 ### MNIST
-Test your GANs architecture on MNIST.
-After 2 epochs, the GANs should be able to generate images that look like handwritten digits.
-Make sure the loss of the generator is lower than the loss of the discriminator or close to 0.
+Tested GANs architecture on MNIST.
+After 2 epochs, the GANs is able to generate images that look like handwritten digits.
+The loss of the generator must be lower than the loss of the discriminator or close to 0.

 ```python